moritzlindner/PatchR/README.md

 ```

 ## Description

-Core component of PatchMasteR is the PMRecording class, wich stores a series imported from a Patchmaster *.dat file.
-Several integrety checks are implemented into the PMRecording class to assure data integrity is maintained.
+Core component of PatchR is the PRecording class, wich stores a series imported from a Patchmaster *.dat file.
+Several integrety checks are implemented into the PRecording class to assure data integrity is maintained.
-Multiple recordings (PMRecording) objects can be stored and processed within the PMCollection class.
+CMultiple recordings (PRecording) objects can be stored and processed within the PCollection class using mostly identical commands and synthax.

+Import procedures are currently implemented for HEKA's PachtMaster file format.

 ## Example
 ```{r}